Naïlé Titah

 RedactAI mimics your style from a pasted profile URL, with niche idea generation, light scheduling with top-post recycling, a basic stats counter and free tools as the on-ramp; it never connects to your account.

-Coming from SayWhat, what changes.
+What the switch buys you.
 The meter survives but the price collapses: Essential is $11.90/mo for 15 posts, Creator $24/mo unlimited (annual-billing rates, as of June 2026), with a free start and no card.
 Fifteen posts at $11.90 versus six posts at $59.99 is a quota argument that settles itself.
-What you lose: the entire sales layer, real publishing (copy-paste only), and any public footprint (no reviews anywhere; zero mentions in our 570,000-post corpus over six months).
-(The full picture: RedactAI alternatives.)

 Strong: style mimicry at the lowest price, zero account exposure.
 Watch for: copy-paste publishing, no lead layer, near-zero public footprint.